sjoerdvankreel/firefly-synth-2/README.md

 LFO demo shows plotting of per-voice LFO to gain for the osci.
 In case CLAP per-voice modulation is applied too, things get stacked.

+And the FM + echo demo just kicks ass.

 # Why yet another one?
 There's a couple things i wanted to do that prove difficult to retrofit onto FF1.
 This is stuff that has to be built-in from the ground up, which would essentially mean a complete rewrite anyway.